Uploading...

 How Much Does it Cost to Translate a Document?

 We are often asked about how much it costs to translate a document.
-Unfortunately, there is no simple answer!
+Unfortunately, there is no simple answer.
 Each UK translation company has its own pricing structure.
 The cost of a document translator also depends on the type of document and your requirements.
 Translate a document into a widely-spoken language, and you’ll pay far less than translating into a niche language with few professional linguists available, for example.

 So, how can you figure out a rough cost estimate for your project?
 This article explains all you need to know!
 Below we look at six factors that can affect the rates for translating a document.
 By the end, you’ll have a fair estimation of the budget you need to set aside.